How to Republish Old Blog Posts and Get More Traffic

 The Temptation of Marketing Cutbacks (And Why You Shouldn’t Go There)

-In the business world, marketing is often one of the most tempting areas to cut spending during a crisis.
+In the business world, marketing is often one of the most tempting areas to cut spending when budget is low.
 Yet, as counter-intuitive as this may sound, marketing is the last area that should be cut during tough times.
 In fact, cutting marketing spending can actually make bad financial situations even worse.

 And there is good data to support this.
 Back in 1927, advertising executive Roland S. Vaile followed some 200 companies through the 1923 recession.
 As published in the Harvard Business Review at the time, Vaile reported that those companies that maintained their marketing activities during the downturn were 20% ahead of where they were before the recession.
 Further, those companies that cut their efforts were 7% below their pre-1920s revenue.

 During nearly every recession since then, the results have followed a similar path — businesses that cut their marketing efforts during a recession did worse both during and in the years following the downturn.

 Taking all of the above into consideration, we also know that many tech companies are very stretched right now.
 Likewise, many small-to-medium businesses simply can’t spend as much as they normally do on marketing.

 So then, how do you keep up your marketing efforts under tight budgets?

 We recently wrote a piece that outlined 5 simple marketing strategies for tech teams on a budget.
 In that post, we looked at easy hacks that your team can start today to keep your marketing efforts flowing without breaking the bank.

 Of those strategies, the blog refresh (where you update and republish old blog posts), is one of the easiest low-budget marketing strategies for tech companies to implement right now.